pasuii/Furryfier/README.md

 # Furryfier
-owo Makes your text weally cuuuuute!!!! =w=
+Makes your text as UwU-OwO as possible.
+Use with caution, it can be contagious...
+UwU

 [![NuGet](https://img.shields.io/nuget/v/Furryfier.svg)](https://www.nuget.org/packages/Furryfier/)